felixgateru/supermq/tools/provision/README.md

 # Magistrala Things and Channels Provisioning Tool

-A simple utility to create a list of channels and things connected to these channels with possibility to create certificates for mTLS use case.
+A simple utility to create a list of channels and clients connected to these channels with possibility to create certificates for mTLS use case.

 This tool is useful for testing, and it creates a TOML format output (on stdout, can be redirected into the file as needed) that can be used by Magistrala MQTT benchmarking tool (`mqtt-bench`).